 - iPhone Backup Extractor works with iPhone 7 and iPhone 7 Plus

-- What’s the easiest way to recover deleted videos from iPhone or iPad?
+- What’s the easiest way to retrieve deleted videos from iPhone or iPad?

-- How to recover photos from iPhones and iPads on iOS 10
+- How to retrieve deleted photos from iPhone or iPad on iOS 10

 - Recover your restrictions passcode for iPhones and iPads on iOS 10